dotnet/docs/docs/core/extensions/httpclient-http3.md

 ### Platform Dependencies

 HTTP/3 uses QUIC as its transport protocol.
 The .NET implementation of HTTP/3 uses [MsQuic](https://github.com/microsoft/msquic) to provide QUIC functionality.
 MsQuic is included in specific builds of windows and as a library for Linux.
-If the platform that HttpClient is running on doesn&#39;t have all the requirements for HTTP/3 then it&#39;s disabled.
+If the platform that HttpClient is running on doesn't have all the requirements for HTTP/3 then it's disabled.

 **Windows**